 We don’t have exact rules on how Google decides how many emails an account can send at a particular time, but here’s what we’ve observed:

-- A brand new Google Apps account, where the organization itself is new to Google Apps, also has very limited sending ability.
+- A new G Suite account, where the organization itself is new to Google Apps, also has very limited sending ability.

-- A brand new Google Apps account, where the organization has a history with Google Apps, can send near the 2,000 emails/day limit almost right away
+- A new G Suite account, where the organization has a history with Google Apps, can send near the 2,000 emails/day limit almost right away

 So what happens when you try to send, and Google decides you are over limit?